Get Your Family Dispute Case Packet — Private, Fast, Affordable

 - Agreement to Arbitrate: Both parties must voluntarily agree to resolve their disputes through arbitration, often formalized via an arbitration agreement.

-- Selection of Arbitrator: Parties select a neutral arbitrator knowledgeable in family law and familiar with community dynamics.
+- Selection of Arbitrator: Parties select a neutral arbitrator knowledgeable in family law and familiar at a local employer.

 - Preparation and Hearing: Parties present evidence and arguments in a private setting.
 Arbitrators facilitate discussions, aiming for consensus.